dadhi/DryIoc/Net45/DryIoc.Docs/Decorators.md

 }
 ```

-## Decorator of service with serviceKey
+## Decorator of service registered with serviceKey

 In most cases you only need to add `setup: Setup.Decorator` parameter.
 The rest of registration options are available for decorators as for the normal services.